axioscode/generator-axios/generators/app/templates/_README.md

 The primary place to configure your project is `project.config.js` in the root directory.
 This is where you define where on S3 your project will live (this is important for how the rig handles static URLs when building for production).
 There is also some configuration stuff that happens in `/gulp/config.js` so if you're changing the names of folders or putting things where the rig doesn't expect them to be, that might be where you can fix that problem.

 ### Setting up S3
 To publish to S3 you'll need to create an `axios` profile in your `~/.aws/credentials` file.
-You will need to have the aws command line tools installed to do this (`pip install aws-cli`).
+You will need to have the aws command line tools installed to do this (`pip install awscli`).
 To set up your credentials, simply run:

 ```bash
 $ aws configure --profile axios